-- > repair shops - bicycle-friendly local businesses
+- > safe cycling repair shops - > benefits of cycling > bicycle-friendly local businesses security cameras

-- 6.3.6 To require local municipalities to include pedestrian and cycling connections where appropriate as a condition of development.
-Connections could include, but not limited to: - a.
-Interconnections between local streets, cul-de-sacs, and across green spaces; - b.
+6.3.6 To require local municipalities to include pedestrian and cycling connections where appropriate as a condition of development.
+Connections could include, but not limited to:

+- a.
+Interconnections between local streets, cul-de-sacs, and across green spaces: - b.
 Connections between developments and adjacent sidewalks; - c.
 Connections across commercial developments; and, - d.
-Easements across condominium developments. - 6.3.7 To require the development and implementation of local municipal pedestrian and cycling master plans. - 6.3.8 To coordinate Regional and local pedestrian and cycling networks to protect, enhance and connect to the Regional Greenlands trails system, where appropriate. - 6.3.9 To encourage the protection of abandoned railway rights-of-way for public uses that maintain the corridor's integrity and continuous linear characteristics through uses such as trails, cycling paths and transit, where appropriate. - 6.3.10 To continue developing and promoting the Regional scale pedestrian and cycling network such as the Lake to Lake Cycling Route and Walking Trail and the South York Greenway Cycling, Pedestrian and Micro-Mobility Corridor in partnership with local and neighbouring municipalities.
+Easements across condominium developments.

+6.3.7 To require the development and implementation of local municipal pedestrian and cycling master plans.

+6.3.8 To coordinate Regional and local pedestrian and cycling networks to protect, enhance and connect to the Regional Greenlands trails system, where appropriate.

+6.3.9 To encourage the preservation and reuse of abandoned railway rights-of-way for public uses that maintain the corridor's integrity and continuous linear characteristics through uses such as trails, cycling paths and transit, where appropriate.

+6.3.10 To continue developing and promoting the Regional scale pedestrian and cycling network such as the Lake to Lake Cycling Route and Walking Trail and the South York Greenway Cycling, Pedestrian and Micro-Mobility Corridor in partnership with local and neighbouring municipalities.

+bicycle routes

+laundry facilities